 Magnus is a professional environmental marine biologist, previously based at Scarborough Campus, now working at the University of Hull.
 He has lived in Hackness for over 10 years and is married with two children who go to Scalby School.
 A member of Slow Food and on the board of the Holderness Fishing Industry Group he is passionate about local and sustainable food production.
 In his spare time he runs, cycles, does what he is told in the garden and can sometimes be found litter picking around Hackness.
 In his professional opinion he thinks we are facing a global environmental crisis and everyone, whatever their political persuasion, needs to start taking action now.
-Marcus can be contacted on 01723 882 004 or at email@example.com
+Magnus can be contacted on 01723 882 004 or at firstname.lastname@example.org

 Magnus Johnson came third with 445 votes

 Helen lives in Scarborough with her husband and young children.
 Having chosen to stay at home and look after the family she has now returned to work part time at a Scarborough Nursery.
 She is an enthusiastic gardener and food grower.

 She is currently a Parent Governor at her children's primary school and has previously stood as a local Green Party Candidate for both the County and Borough Council.
 Helen can be contacted on 01723 379 228 or at email@example.com

 Gaby is a leading light in the local campaign against fracking and climate change and an inspiring role model with excellent communication skills.
 She has been a Green Party member for several years and has been a candidate before.
 She is committed to community and works as an artist, often leading groups making mosaics.